keelback-code/odd-art-history/README.md

 ![Resources page](assets/images/readme-images/resources-snip.jpg)

+Future implementations
+* On the painting pages I would like to introduce a second image with a detail from the painting; each will have a caption acting as a link and the user will be able to toggle between the two images.
+I worked towards this for a while using code from [Jess Mitchell](https://www.digitalocean.com/community/tutorials/css-css-only-click-handler) but ultimately realised I did not have time in this iteration.
+The 'heels' detail image has been left in the assets folder for future reference.

 ## User Stories

-A first time visitor who is new to art history and comes looking for information
+A first time visitor who is new to art history and comes to the site looking for information
 * I want to easily understand the content and layout of the site
 * I want to intuitively navigate the site to browse content
 * I want to be able to access and use the website as intended on any device